ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ~~~
 struct {
   Internal data[m]
-  IssuanceMessage msg[m]
+  IssuanceRequest req[m]
 } IssuanceInput;
 ~~~

-Note that a `IssuanceInput` contains equal-length arrays of `Internal` and `IssuanceMessage` types corresponding to the number of tokens that should be issued.
+Note that a `IssuanceInput` contains equal-length arrays of `Internal` and `IssuanceRequest` types corresponding to the number of tokens that should be issued.

 ### IssuanceResponse {#pp-srv-issue-response}

-Firstly, the `IssuedToken` type corresponds to a single sequence of bytes that represents a single issued token received from the Issuer.
+Firstly, the `IssuedToken` type corresponds to a single sequence of bytes that represents a single issued token received from the server.

 ~~~
 opaque IssuedToken<1..2^16-1>